 If you eat lots of green, leafy vegetables and whole grains, you can likely meet your magnesium needs through your diet, even if you still need to take calcium and/or vitamin D supplements.
 Talk to your doctor about whether you need supplements of any of these nutrients and, if so, what would be the best supplement for you to take.

-- Q Should I take calcium supplements?
+- Q What should I know before taking calcium supplements?

-- Q Does calcium help with high blood potassium level?
+- Q Does calcium help with antacid?

 - Q Does calcium help with black widow spider bite?